EnvisionMindCa/OS-Agent/README.md

   web content via tools like ``curl`` or run any other commands.
 The assistant must invoke this tool to search online when unsure about a response.
 Output from ``stdout`` and ``stderr`` is captured when each command finishes.
+  The output string is capped at the last 10,000 characters so very long results are truncated.
+A short notice is prepended whenever data is hidden.
   Execution happens asynchronously so the assistant can continue responding while the command runs.
   The VM is created when a chat session starts and reused for all subsequent